 human[organism] AND mitochondrion[title]

 This will search for nucleic acid sequences from humans with the word "mitochondrion" in the title.
-Mitochondrial DNA is often used in evolutionary comparisons because it is inherited only through the maternal lineage and changes very slowly.
+Mitochondrial DNA is often used in evolutionary comparisons because it is inherited only through the maternal lineage and has a low rate of recombination.

 Limit the results to NCBI Reference Sequences by selecting the RefSeq limit under Source databases in the left-hand Filter menu.
 These are high-quality sequences that have been curated and annotated by NCBI staff.